Careers, Information, Advice and Guidance (CIAG) - "QAC Next Steps"

 • Shared information drives

-QAC also have an Independent Careers Advisor Nicki Hamilton (external company Calm Careers) and we are working closely with Birmingham Careers Service to ensure we are meeting and developing our progress against the Gatsby Benchmarks
+QAC College also have an Independent Careers Advisor Nicki Hamilton (external company Calm Careers) and we are working closely with Birmingham Careers Service to ensure we are meeting and developing our progress against the Gatsby Benchmarks

 The Independent CIAG advisor works across all curriculum areas on: